practicalcomputerscience/MicrobenchmarkGPHLlanguages/85 - C successors/README.md

 .."normal" Go **with its own runtime** is not suitable for system programming like C with its total kernel/driver/bare-metal control.

-So, for doing **low-level system programming**, a Go program may very well tap into the C ecosystem.
+So, for doing low-level system programming, a Go program may very well tap into the C ecosystem.

 <br/>